 Platelet products are currently stored at room temperature with gentle agitation.
 However, if the platelet unit is contaminated with bacteria, this environment allows the bacteria to grow to potentially dangerous levels.
 Transfusing a contaminated platelet unit can cause sepsis, a potentially fatal transfusion reaction.
 To mitigate the risk of contamination, the donor’s skin is disinfected with an antiseptic arm scrub and the first few millilitres of the blood collection are separated into a diversion pouch.
 Blood operators further reduce the risk to patients by using a short shelf life for platelet products and screening each unit for bacterial contamination.

-Computer simulation predicts that extending the platelet shelf life from five to seven days will reduce the wastage of platelet products by about 35 per cent.
+In brief: Computer simulation predicts that extending the platelet shelf life from five to seven days will reduce the wastage of platelet products by about 35 per cent.

 As safety measures for platelet products improve, many blood services around the world have extended their platelet shelf life from five to seven days.
 Canadian Blood Services recently improved the bacterial testing procedures for platelet products and extended their shelf life to seven days.
 When making this decision, it was critical to understand how it would affect the blood supply network that Canadians rely on.
 How can we accurately test system-wide changes that affect thousands of blood products across the country?

 That’s where simulation modelling comes in.
 Simulation can be used to study many complex problems faced by Canadian Blood Services, such as recruiting donors and scheduling blood donations, identifying populations to target for the stem cell registry, and managing blood product inventory.
 Rather than generating new data through physical experiments, engineers can use existing data to develop process flow models; these can then be used to run virtual experiments to predict outcomes under different operating scenarios.